nerofeeva2001/HW_5_Bioinformatic_functions/README.md

 ## *run_dna_rna_tools*
+is a Python module that allows you to perform various procedures on DNA or RNA sequences
 ### The following functions are implemented:
         transcribe - Function for transcribing DNA into RNA (replaces all T's with U's)